Updated 12th February 2020.

-If you submit your details as a prospective student, we’ll store this data for one year.
+If you submit your details as a prospective student, we’ll store this data for 3 years.

 If you enrol as a student, we’ll store your data for 7 years after the completion of your course in line with regulatory and governing body requirements, where there may be a requirement to hold your data to evidence the completion of your studies or for audit purposes.

 Technical information about your visit to our website may be kept for the following retention periods:

 - Google unique visitor tracking - 2 years.